About a year after my experience of being involved with a psychopath, I had a conversation with an acquaintance about

 “Although cognitive biases can sometimes be helpful in familiar situations or in dealing with predictable threats, they can lead to catastrophic failures in assessment of unfamiliar and unpredictable adversaries,” according to the University at Albany.
 The psychopath was most definitely an unfamiliar adversary.

 While we may never be able to recognize or overcome all of our cognitive biases, being aware of them may help us anticipate where our thinking and decision making can go wrong.

 You can read more about cognitive bias here: The Hidden Vulnerability We All Have, Revealed

-2. Being clear about our boundaries (one of my favorite subjects!) is of vital importance.
+2. Being clear about our boundaries (one of my favorite subjects) is of vital importance.
 These ‘rules’ and limits we set for ourselves and for others can mitigate our cognitive biases if that’s what we intend for them to do.
 If our boundaries are undefined and sort of murky, they are easy to manipulate.
 For example, none of us wanted a relationship with a liar, but we probably never thought about it in terms of a clear boundary — “I will not be involved in a relationship with a liar.
-If someone lies to me and I let it slide or I find myself accepting implausible explanations and excuses, I will take the time to examine it closely to determine why I’m allowing this boundary to be pushed and if it makes any sense to do so.”
+If someone lies to me and I let it slide or I find myself accepting implausible explanations and excuses, I will take the time to examine it closely to determine why I’m allowing this boundary to be broken and if it makes any sense to do so.”
 See the difference?

 Would boundaries have helped when we were naive about psychopaths?
 Maybe, maybe not.
 But now they can, because of the knowledge we’ve gained.
 To lean more about boundaries you can read my book, Boundaries: Loving Again After a Pathological Relationship, or read the blog posts that inspired that book, starting with Got Boundaries?
 Part One: What They Are and Why You Need Them.